How to clear cache and hard reload browsers

 Choose the time range at the top of the Clear browsing data section to initiate the process.

-In Microsoft Internet Explorer, clearing cache is done via Delete Browsing History option.
+In Microsoft Internet Explorer, clearing cache is done via the Delete browsing history option.

 To clear browsing history on Internet Explorer: